Aliases for OAS3 Gene

 GeneCards Summary for OAS3 Gene

 OAS3 (2'-5'-Oligoadenylate Synthetase 3, 100kDa) is a Protein Coding gene.
-Diseases associated with OAS3 include chikungunya and west nile encephalitis.
+Diseases associated with OAS3 include chikungunya and tick-borne encephalitis.
 Among its related pathways are Interferon Signaling and Interferon Signaling.
 GO annotations related to this gene include double-stranded RNA binding and 2-5-oligoadenylate synthetase activity.
 An important paralog of this gene is OAS2.

 UniProtKB/Swiss-Prot for OAS3 Gene